Roberts Štelmahers

 Roberts Štelmahers (born November 19, 1974) is a Latvian professional basketball coach and former player who played the point guard position.
-He is the current head coach for Czarni Słupsk of the Polish Basketball League (PLK). Štelmahers was a member of the Latvia national basketball team from 1992 to 2005 participating in four EuroBasket final tournaments in 1997, 2001, 2003 and 2005.
+He was most recently the head coach for Czarni Słupsk of the Polish Basketball League (PLK). Štelmahers was a member of the Latvia national basketball team from 1992 to 2005 participating in four EuroBasket final tournaments in 1997, 2001, 2003 and 2005.
 He has played a total of 144 games for his national team.

 Playing career

 Štelmahers grew up with ASK Riga youth team, he made his debut with Rīgas ASK during the 1990–91 season.
 After that he signed Bonus Riga and played there till the 1994–95 championship.
 Then he signed with ASK/Broceni/Riga for 1995–96 season and played there until the 1997–98 championship. Štelmahers moved to Russia for the 1998–99 season, signed by Avtodor Saratov.
 He was released on late December due to club's financial problems and in January moved to Poland, signed by Zielona Góra.
 He stayed in Poland and signed with Śląsk Wrocław for the 1999–00 season.
 For the 2000–01 season, Štelmahers moved to Turkey and signed with Pınar Karşıyaka.
 He stayed in Turkey and played for Ülkerspor in the 2001–02 season.
 After that Štelmahers moved to Slovenia and played two seasons in KK Union Olimpija.
 In 2004 he moved back to Baltics and signed with Lithuanian powerhouse Lietuvos Rytas where he stayed until the 2007–08 championship.
 After a break due to an injury he signed with his first team Rīgas ASK in January 2009.
 He retired in 2009.